| ||

 Coniston - CumbriaConiston Village, nestles under the Old Man of Conistonis steeped in history and retains its Cumbrian charm

-Coniston Old Man sits majestically over this famous Lakeland village.
+Coniston Old Man sits majestically over this traditional Lakeland village.

 Coniston WaterThe north end of the lake is just a short stroll from the village centre, which makes it an ideal picnic spot, if you don't want to walk far.
-Takeaway picnic foods are available from Coniston Village, why not enjoy them with this fabulous view.You could also park at the Monk Coniston Car Park and stroll the few yards to the head of the Lake to enjoy the view.
+Takeaway picnic foods are available from Coniston Village, Deano's Deli on the main street (Yewdale Road) is just one recommendation for a great place to purchase your impromptu picnic, why not enjoy them with this fabulous view.You could also park at the Monk Coniston Car Park and stroll the few yards to the head of the Lake to enjoy the view.
 Many car parks including the Monk Coniston car park are part of the Pay by Mobile Phone scheme.

 Find out where and when you can sail in Swallow, either here in Cumbria or on her tour around the country.